tnev/writing-testable-swift/WritingTestableSwift/Part_2_Interfaces/Interfaces.md

 ```

-Before we could even finish, our boss comes back over and says, “Oh yea, and our clients have a few different kinds of arms and legs they want to test out, so make sure that this robot can use any arms that can grab or legs that can walk.”
+Before we could finish, our boss comes back over and says, “Oh yea, and our clients have a few different kinds of arms and legs they want to test out, so make sure that this robot can use any arms that can _grab_ or legs that can _walk_.”

-Sure, nothing a little inheritance can’t solve.
+Sure, we’re object-oriented programmers, we’ve done this sort of thing before.
+Nothing a little inheritance can’t solve.
 We write up the abstract base class that our clients should subclass for their own Arms and Legs:

 ```swift